ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 Use the [`restoreDbUsersAndRoles`](https://www.mongodb.com/docs/database-tools/mongorestore/#std-option-mongorestore.--restoreDbUsersAndRoles) option to Restore user and role definitions for the given database.
 Restoring the admin database by specifying `--db admin` to mongorestore already restores all users and roles.

-### Tools Used to execute the Migration - Minimal Downtime
+### Tools to execute the Migration - Minimal Downtime

 These tools are designed to minimize downtime during the migration process.